Claire Marshall

 Areas Of Interest

-- Responses to forced migration from state and non-state actors, with a particular focus on trauma policy and interventions
+- Responses to forced migration from state and non-state actors, with a particular focus on mental health policy and interventions

 - Forced migration in geopolitical discourses, social narratives and humanitarian responses, with a focus on the psychology of migration

-- Deconstructing western paradigms: a resilience-based approach to conceptualising trauma
+- Deconstructing psychopathology: a salutogenic model to conceptualising distress

-- Social factors contributing to wellbeing.
-Exploring the necessary elements in how psychologists might work alongside others to facilitate the re-imagination of communities and societies.
-Inequality and the effect this has on wellbeing.
-Collaborative systems
+- Exploring the necessary elements of how psychologists might work alongside others to facilitate the re-imagination of communities, collaborative systems, and societies.

 OVERVIEW